vectorsigmaissomewhere/Lunar-Django-/README.md

 myproject
 ```

-or go to the below link to get the project file
+or go to the below link to get the project directory
 ```text
 https://github.com/vectorsigmaissomewhere/Lunar-Django-/tree/main/myproject
 ```